cyanzhong/jsbox-docs/docs/en/component/text.md

 link | string | link URL
 baselineOffset | number | baseline offset
 obliqueness | number | font obliqueness

+Markdown syntax is disable when `styles` is used, it can be turned on by specifying `markdown: true`.

 # Customize keyboard toolbar